TIY-Rails-1507/Rails/10_update_part_1.md

 ### Exercise

+Add an edit page for the hotels.

-Use `rake routes` to recall the name of the edit route.
+Use `rake routes` to see the name of the edit route.

 Use that route name to add an edit link in the details page of a hotel.